TURP Procedure in Lafayette, LA

 - Dry orgasm (also known as retrograde ejaculation)

 It is incredibly important to carefully weigh all of these possible risks and benefits before committing to a TURP procedure.
-To speak with a urologist at Southern Surgical & Medical Specialists of LaFayette, Louisiana about your questions and concerns regarding a transurethral resection of the prostate, please schedule an appointment by contacting our main office today.
+To speak with a urologist at Southern Surgical & Medical Specialists about your questions and concerns regarding a transurethral resection of the prostate, please call (337) 233-6665 and schedule an appointment today.